-If you’re looking for a New Year’s ski excursion, Anchorage is a less crowded alternative that boasts one of the coolest NYE events in America.
-This Alaskan city has emerged as one of the hottest ski destinations on the continent, and the slopes at Girdwood 2018’s final night will bring a torchlight ski parade where skiers and snowboarders will careen down the mountain with flaming red torches in hand.
+If you’re looking for a New Year’s ski excursion, Anchorage is a less-crowded alternative that boasts one of the coolest NYE events in America.
+This Alaskan city has emerged as one of the hottest ski destinations on the continent, and the slopes at Girdwood 2019’s final night will bring a torchlight ski parade where skiers and snowboarders will careen down the mountain with flaming red torches in hand.
 The sight at the Alyeska resort is one of the more surreal New Year’s images in the world, leading up to midnight fireworks and the best late-night après ski you’ll ever attend.
-Plus, there’s always the chance you may see the Aurora Borealis this far up north.
-In the city, you’ll find a big party in Town Square Park where fireworks go off at 8:00 PM to honor the hour when 2019 first reaches America.
+Plus, there’s always the chance you may see the aurora borealis this far up north.
+In the city, you’ll find a big party in Town Square Park where fireworks go off at 8:00 PM to honor the hour when 2020 first reaches America.
 Also because when it gets dark at 3:50 in the afternoon, staying up until midnight is tough.

 Though Miami might have Pitbull dropping a giant orange on national TV, the Sunshine State’s best New Year’s party is still in quirky, funky Key West.
 It’s fully recovered from 2017’s storms, and as an average weeknight here is better than NYE in a lot of places, it’s the perfect place to go for an uninhibited end-of-the-year celebration.
 You’ll find the traditional collection of street performers, artists, and musicians playing at Mallory Square.
 But the most unique tradition in the Conch Republic is at the Bourbon Street Pub where instead of dropping a ball they drop a drag queen named Sushi, who descends from the side of the building in red high heels as the countdown commences.
 It’s an only-in-Key-West sight that’s exponentially more enjoyable than anything on the mainland.

 Perhaps the greatest thing about traveling to Puerto Rico for Americans is the ability to immerse oneself in another culture without actually leaving the United States.
 Never is this more apparent than when you spend New Year’s in San Juan, where the streets of the old city turn into a blocks-long salsa and meringue party as the bars set up on the street and dancing on the cobblestone continues well past midnight.
-San Juan also has prices like you’d expect to find in other countries with big, fancy parties like the one at the Caribe Hilton are under $100 a ticket.
-But attending isn’t necessary to make the most of New Year’s here.
+San Juan also has better prices than you’d find in other countries with big, fancy parties like the one at the Caribe Hilton, which is under $100 a ticket.
+Nonetheless, attending isn’t necessary to make the most of New Year’s here.
 Just stroll along the waterfront and catch the fireworks over the Caribbean, reflecting off the walls of the historic forts behind you.